|Site Map | Bulletin Home | Temple University|

 Temple University Grants are institutional funds available to students as a way of supplementing other aid sources.
 These funds are awarded based on need, as determined by the Free Application for Federal Student Aid (FAFSA), with priority given to applicants whose FAFSA is received by the federal processor by March 1.

-Entering freshmen with excellent high school grades and test scores are offered four-year academic merit scholarships.
+Entering freshmen with excellent high school grades and test scores are offered 4-year academic merit scholarships ranging from $1,000 to $10,000 for up to four (4) years of full-time undergraduate study.
 The award is made by the Office of Undergraduate Admissions at the time of acceptance based on the admission application.